learn-academy-2021-delta/week-4-assessment-BlueMemfis/interview-questions.md

 5. Ruby has an implicit return.
 What does that mean?

-  Your answer:
+  Your answer: Ruby having an implicit return means that it's will return the last expression.You didn’t explicitly state you want to return, but it still happening, so it implicit.
+Meaning we can write implicit return statements.

-  Researched answer: it will return the last value if the keyword method not used.
+  Researched answer: when return isn't explicitly called within a method then Ruby returns the value of the last executed instruction in the method.
+In the implicit_return method, as if true is always evaluated as true then the last executed instruction is 99.
+So the method logically returns 99.